Search programs

 Potential courses you’ll take in an online human services degree program

 • Introduction to Human Services.
 Students review the history and importance of the human services field and the many career options available.
-Students learn the various theories and the basics of boundaries, ethics, legal issues, case management, and communication.
+They learn the various theories regarding ethics, legal issues, case management, and communication.

 • Human Development.
 Students study theories and developmental stages from birth to death.
 They explore psychological, physical, cognitive, and social human development to help assess and create treatment plans for individuals and groups within the community.